INVESTING FOR WELL-BEING AND RETIREMENT

 Many people equate investing to “making lots of money in the quickest possible time”!
 I believe that this philosophy ignores some of the critical aspects of investing, specifically that you need to:

 - Establish achievable objectives regarding the purpose of investing, returns expected, risk tolerance and time frame before you start.
 Click here to learn more about the financial planning process, which helps you address these issues methodically.
-I recommend every adult especially with dependents has a relevant financial plan that is updated as needed.
+I recommend every adult, especially those with dependents, has a relevant financial plan that is updated as needed.

 - Consider smart strategies that can legitimately enhance returns by minimising taxation, increasing Centrelink entitlements etc. I prefer to recommend an approach that exposes you to the least amount of risk while affording you a high probability of achieving your goals.
 These strategies may include: